cortexlabs/cortex/docs/cluster/config.md

 # Flag to enable collection of anonymous usage stats and error reports
 telemetry: true

-# Flag to enable using spot instances in worker cluster
+# Flag to enable using spot instances in worker cluster (default: true)
-spot: false
+spot: true

 spot_config:
   # List of additional instances with identical or better specs than your primary instance type (defaults to 2 compatible instances sorted by price)